dtipson/thenUse/README.md

 $.Deferred().resolveWith($('header')).done($('TheInfiniteAbyss').toggle);
 ```

-The second selector there is irrelevant, because what you're really doing is this:
+The second selector there is irrelevant, because what you're _really_ doing there is this:

 ```
 $.Deferred().resolveWith($('header')).done($.fn.toggle);